maxim-saplin/cptX/README.md

 # Use ChatGPT as your (almost)free copilot

+**!
+The extension has received updates to the prompt hopefully increasing the quality of replies and plug-ability of the generated code !**

 Save time not copying and pasting code between VSCode and ChatGPT window.
-The extension gives GPT context (code surrounding cursor or selection), primes the model by asking it to act as an expert in the given technology/language, sends your prompt and inserts the returned code block to the editor.
+The extension gives GPT context (code surrounding cursor or selection), primes the model by asking it to act as an expert in the given technology/language, sends your prompt and inserts the generated code block to the editor.

 OpenAI (Gpt3.5) and Azure (Gpt3.5 and Gpt4) are supported!!!